PYNE-AD/cs207-FinalProject/docs/milestone1.md

 The result will be a scalar.

- The user can evaluate the gradient of the function using Forward Mode in their AutoDiff object by calling the `evalGrad` function and passing in an array of values to evaluate at. `evalGrad` will set the `.der`arribute of the AutoDiff object to the value of the gradient at the vector passed in.
+The user can evaluate the gradient of the function using Forward Mode in their AutoDiff object by calling the `evalGrad` function and passing in an array of values to evaluate at. `evalGrad` will set the `.der` attribute of the AutoDiff object to the value of the gradient at the vector passed in.

 ```python
 # Evaluate the derivative of the function at the desired points x = 3 and y = 4